 [May 2015 – Instagram’s popularity has exploded since I first wrote this article in 2012!
 I’ve updated the information and screenshots, and added links to other Instagram posts I’ve written since then. ]

 What’s so cool about Instagram?

-It makes your pictures look better.
-That’s it.
-That’s what the app does and does it well.
+The answer to this question depends on who you ask.
+If you ask me, the answer is: It makes your pictures look better.
 I’ve had a lot of fun snapping pictures, uploading to Instagram, and adding filters and borders.
 The results make me feel like my work should be featured at an upcoming MoMa exhibit.
 Here’s an example.
 I snapped a photo of a bird hanging out in my yard.
 I couldn’t get too close as I didn’t want birdy to fly away.
 Then I “instagrammed” it (yep, why not make up a new verb) with filters, blur and a border.

-I use Instagram primarily for post-production photo effects.
-But from what I’ve seen, kids make full use of the social features.
+As mentioned, I use Instagram primarily for post-production photo effects but kids make full use of the social features.
 I’ve even heard one girl tell her mom “Instagram is kind of like Facebook for kids”.
-The social networking features consists of following each other, commenting on photos and liking each other’s photos.
+The social networking features consists of following each other, commenting on photos and liking each other’s photos and videos.
 Nothing wrong with that, but here’s what to keep in mind:

 - Instagram is intended for 13 and over but it is easy for someone younger to create a profile.

 - Profiles are public by default (but I’ll show you how you can make it private).